Zahoor ul Akhlaq: Background and family life

-Born in Delhi, India in 1941, he was the eldest in a family of 11 children.
-His family moved to Lahore after the independence of Pakistan in 1947, eventually settling in Karachi, Pakistan.
-Akhlaq attended the Sindh Madrassah (now called Sindh Madressatul Islam University) as a young boy and went to study art in Lahore at the Mayo School of Arts (now called National College of Arts) back in 1958.
+Born in Delhi, British India in 1941, he was the eldest in a family of 11 children.
+His family moved to Lahore after the independence of Pakistan in 1947, eventually settling in Karachi.
+Akhlaq attended the Sindh Madrassah (now called Sindh Madressatul Islam University) as a young boy and in 1958 went to study art in Lahore at the Mayo School of Arts (now called National College of Arts).

-Pakistani painter Shakir Ali was teaching art there as a professor back then.
+Pakistani painter Shakir Ali was teaching art there as a professor at the time.
 Shakir Ali encouraged him greatly in his art studies.
 Zahoor graduated from this college in 1962 and he then started teaching at the same college in the Fine Arts Department.
 Shakir Ali heavily influenced him to learn the Cubist style and other modern ideas of that time.

 In 1971, he married Sheherezade Alam, a potter, and the couple had two daughters, Jahanara (1974–1999) and Nurjahan (born 1979).